JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7920 days**.

-And here is a just a random fact -  **Romans used to believe that walnuts could cure head ailments during the Renaissance, since their shape was similar to that of a brain**.
+And here is a just a random fact -  **The stage were the television sitcom "Friends" is shot on is said to be haunted**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)